vintasoftware/django-zombodb/README.rst

     :target: https://codecov.io/gh/vintasoftware/django-zombodb

 Easy Django integration with ElasticSearch through `ZomboDB <https://github.com/zombodb/zombodb>`_ Postgres Extension.
-Thanks to ZomboDB, your Django models are **synced in real-time** with ElasticSearch!
+Thanks to ZomboDB, **your Django models are synced with ElasticSearch after every transaction**!
 Searching is also very simple: you can make
 ElasticSearch queries by just calling the ``.search`` method on your querysets.
 Couldn't be easier!

 Documentation